kzhao682/netlify-forestry-blog/content/blog/page-1.md

 ### Value of battery technology

+Electrochemical energy storage, like battery and fuel cells, are important for unlocking the full potential of renewable energy to be used for not only transportation but also stationary purposes.
+Over the past decades, scientific research has found new chemical compounds to not only improve Li-ion batteries but also explore different materials alternatives.
+Quantumscape and Sila Nanotechnologies are both addressing different issues with Li-ion batteries by improving the safety, longevity, and energy density.
+Natron Energy and EnerVenue are working on commercializing Na-ion and metal-hydride batteries as cheaper and more abundant alternatives to lithium.

 - electrochemical storage, like battery and fuel cells, untaps the potential of renewable energy for not only transportation but also stationary usage
 - scientific research has found different chemical compounds to not only improve Li-ion batteries but also explore different materials alternatives
 - Much of the challenges with wide adoption of battery technology today